minhv2UWT/Tetris-Game/README.md

 8. Fired one property change in the checkRows method.
 9. Fired one property change in the setPoint method.
 10. Fired one property change in the prepareNextMovablePiece method.
+11. Created an inner class at the end of the board class that houses the myBoardData field, BoardData constructor and the getBoardData method.
+This was used to implement NextPiece and TetrisGameBoard.

 #### Difficulty Level
 - We were not able to implement a difficult level.